DMH-biodatasci/SegMantX/docs/command_line_manual/help.md

   -SG, --scaled_gap SCALED_GAP
                         Minimum scaled gap between alignment hits for chaining (Default: 1.0).
   -Q, --is_query_circular
-                        Indicates a circular sequence topology (Default: False).
+                        Indicates if the query sequence has a circular sequence topology (Default: False).
   -L, --sequence_length SEQUENCE_LENGTH
-                        Size of the sequence (is required with circular sequence topology).
-Otherwise, provide fasta file (i.e., using
+                        Size of the sequence (is required with circular sequence topology, or, otherwise, provide fasta file (i.e., using
-                        --fasta_file) (Default: None).
+                        --fasta_file)) (Default: None).
   -f, --fasta_file FASTA_FILE
                         Fasta file to read out the sequence length.
-Required if the sequence topology is circular and --sequence_size is not provided manually.
+Required if the sequence topology is circular and --sequence_length is not provided manually.
   -o, --output_file OUTPUT_FILE
                         Filename of the chaining output file (Default: chaining_output.tsv).